gabeio/ku/cps3250/oct10.md

 Sharing Code (compilers, text editors, assemblers, ...) in order for code to be shareable it must be reentrant (pure) - that is it never alters itself.

+### protection
+include a protection field in the PMT (access control)

+### paging advantages
+- eliminates external frag
+- mem assigned does not have to be contiguous
+- makes it possible to share code

+### disadvantages of paging
+- internal frag
+- mapping hardware slows down the speed of the system